RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/modeless-panes.md

 ![Modeless Pane Don't Example.](/img/patterns/modeless-panes-dont-2.png)
 ::: note
-Developer Note: Modeless Panes aren’t a specific programming construct.
+Modeless Panes aren’t a specific programming construct.
 They may be implemented in a variety of ways.
 Astro doesn’t provide a standard implementation, so it’s important to follow the spirit and best practices of these guidelines as closely as possible.
+However, one way to build a Modeless panes is from [Containers] (/components/containers) which allow for custom content in the same way that Modeless panes are often designed.
 :::